jsommers/switchyard/examples/exercises/router/router1.rst

 (Note that the above topology may not be the same as the one implied by the Switchyard tests.)

-To test your router in Mininet, you do the following:
+To test your router in Mininet, you can do the following:

 1. Open up a terminal on the virtual machine, and cd (if necessary) to the folder where your project files are located (or transfer them into the virtual machine).
 Then type the following to get Mininet started::